October 31, 2008

 Aaron Rodgers- has been a must start all season but

-will face a Titans secondary that has allowed 5.2 ypa &
+Titans secondary that has allowed 5.2 ypa &

 only 3 TD's on the season.
 He's playable but a bit risky.